How to file a complaint and the complaint process

 - How do I file a complaint against a pharmacy or pharmacist?

-Anyone may file a complaint against a pharmacy or pharmacist, but complaints must be received in writing.You may fill out our on-line complaint form here or call 800-821-3205 (option 5) or in Austin 512-305-8080 (recorded information only) to have one mailed to you.
+Anyone may file a complaint against a pharmacy or pharmacist, but complaints must be received in writing.You may fill out our on-line complaint form here or call 800-821-3205 (option 5) or in Austin 512-305-8080 (option 5) (recorded information only) to have one mailed to you.
 Please describe your complaint in detail; include facts, dates, and names of persons involved.
 If your complaint involves a prescription, please provide information from the prescription label.

 - How are complaints resolved?

 Each complaint is thoroughly reviewed and evaluated, first to determine if the complaint (allegations) involves a person or a pharmacy licensed by this Board, and secondly, whether the allegations, if true, would be a violation of the Texas Pharmacy Act or Texas Drug Laws.
 If the complaint is not under our jurisdiction, we may close the complaint with no action or refer the complaint to another agency or entity.
 The Board of Pharmacy does not have jurisdiction over complaints involving rudeness, customer service, and/or pricing/billing disputes.

 If the complaint is within the jurisdiction of this agency, the complaint may be referred to an investigator.
 An investigator may contact you for additional information about your complaint; so, you will be asked to provide your telephone number.
 If you do not have a telephone or do not want us to call, we will write to the address that you have provided if we need more information.
 Please keep all evidence in your possession (such as bottles and receipts) until you are contacted by a TSBP investigator.